9.22.2024

 Two Short AARs

-Yesterday a few of us gathered at a comic book shop to play a couple of Wings games.
-The owners were nice enough to allow us to the use the "Dungeon Room" free of charge (and had they known the nefarious nature of our group placing us there was apropos).
+Yesterday a few of us gathered at a local comic book shop to play a couple of Wings games.
+The owners were nice enough to allow us to the use the "Dungeon Room" free of charge (and had they known the nefarious nature of our group his decision to place us there was apropos).
 I forgot to take many pictures, so only a few here to illustrate the action.

 The Albatros's fiddled with Dan, while I was sneakily diving down for recon.